 Microdosing uses sub-perceptual doses of a compound such as psilocybin or LSD to elicit an ongoing benefit, such as enhanced levels of creativity, energy, and focus.
 Both psilocybin and LSD are popular choices for microdosing regimens as they are structurally similar to serotonin or dopamine (i.e., tryptamines or phenethylamines, respectively).
 Both these neurotransmitters activate the body’s 5-HT2A receptor, which has been found to enhance neuroplasticity and improve brain functions like cognition, learning, and memory.

 These and other outcomes may have you wondering about the benefits of trying psilocybin for yourself.
 Yet, unless you plan to forage for mushrooms on your own, you may not know where to start.

-Some people try to overcome this challenge by asking a local cannabis dealer for guidance.
+Some people try to overcome the online challenge by asking a local cannabis dealer for guidance on buying shrooms.
 This may make sense for cannabis, where the grower is often only a couple of degrees of separation from the purchaser.
 But with mushrooms, this can be a bit harder, because growing mushrooms is a different skill set.

 Similar to growing plants from seeds, growing fungi begins with spores.
 Typically, spores come in one of two forms: as a spore print or as a spore syringe.

 A spore print is a mass of spores collected onto foil and then dried.
 It resembles the shapes of the gills from the mushroom used to create the spore print.
 A spore syringe is a syringe containing spores suspended in a liquid.
 A spore syringe is made from a spore print, but spore syringes don’t last as long as a spore print.
 That said, working with a spore syringe is more manageable than working with a spore print, as you can measure out a given volume of liquid.